islepnev/puppet-ladvd/README.md

 ## Development

-Rentabiliweb  modules on  the  Puppet  Forge are  open  projects, and  community contributions are  essential for keeping  them great.
+Dalenys  modules  on   the  Puppet  Forge  are  open   projects,  and  community contributions are  essential for keeping them  great.
 We can’t access  the huge number  of   platforms  and  myriad   of  hardware,  software,   and  deployment configurations that  Puppet is intended to  serve so feel free  to contribute on GitHub.